wardetu/landmark/README.md

 ## Reference

-For a detailed description of the work please read (our paper)[https://openproceedings.org/2021/conf/edbt/p259.pdf].
+For a detailed description of the work please read [our paper](https://openproceedings.org/2021/conf/edbt/p259.pdf).
 Please cite the paper if you use the code from this repository in your work.

 ```
 @inproceedings{DBLP:conf/edbt/BaraldiBP021,